 What is the Aviva Stadium away end like?

-The away end does feel very separate from the rest of the stadium, thanks solely to the sheer size of the rest of the ground.
+The away end does feel very separate from the rest of the stadium, thanks to its unique shape and the comparative size of the ground's other stands.
 Whether by design or not, you do feel like you are being imposed on by the rest of the stadium in the away end which helps to create an intimidating atmosphere.

 It should be noted that the roof does not offer the same protection from the weather to away fans as it does to home fans, so if anyone has plans of travelling to Dublin to experience the atmosphere, bringing an umbrella or a rain jacket may be important on a rainy day.